AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 A static list is just that, static.
 No changes will occur to the list in Adobe Experience Cloud unless you manually make them.

 1. In Marketo, find the list you want to export.
-Right-click on it and select **Send to Experience Cloud**.
+Right-click on it and select **[!UICONTROL Send to Experience Cloud]**.

    ![](assets/send-a-list-to-adobe-experience-cloud-1.png)

-1. Click the **Audience Manager Folder** drop-down and select the desired destination folder in the Experience Cloud.
+1. Click the **[!UICONTROL Audience Manager Folder]** drop-down and select the desired destination folder in the Experience Cloud.

    ![](assets/send-a-list-to-adobe-experience-cloud-2.png)

 1. Choose whether to create a new audience or overwrite an existing one (in this example we're creating a new one).
-Enter the new audience name and click **Send**.
+Enter the new audience name and click **[!UICONTROL Send]**.

    ![](assets/send-a-list-to-adobe-experience-cloud-3.png)

-1. Click **OK**.
+1. Click **[!UICONTROL OK]**.

    ![](assets/send-a-list-to-adobe-experience-cloud-4.png)